Documents to download

 There is no upper limit to the number of courses taken or the number of credits accrued.
 You can continue following courses after you have reached the 20 ECTS or after you have finished your 3rd year.

 The grid above gives a general overview.
 For program-specific details, please consult the study plan of your program.
-Study plans are available here.
+Study plans are available here, in French or English.

 • PIs should encourage their students to broaden their scientific and professional skills.
 Although the student is in charge of composing the portfolio of the 20 required credits, the PI should agree on and validate all courses and events the student selects.